 Coventry University is committed to creating a safe, respectful and inclusive campus that welcomes disclosures, and where sexual misconduct and harassment in all their forms are not tolerated.

 We understand that speaking up about sexual misconduct or harassment can feel overwhelming.
-This webpage/document serves as a single point of reference for how Coventry University is working to prevent and respond to incidents of sexual misconduct and harassment.
+This page serves as a single point of reference for how Coventry University is working to prevent and respond to incidents of sexual misconduct and harassment.
 It has been developed in line with the E6 condition of registration from the Office for Students (OfS).

 We are committed to continually improving our approach and welcome any feedback.

 There is a wide range of support available within the university community.
 There are also several ways you can choose to disclose and access support.
 What matters most is finding the option that feels safest and most comfortable for you.
+For more information on how we can support you please take a look at our pages on sexual misconduct.

 Staff/student relationships